yasp-fi/aa-browser-extension/README.md

 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Enable "Developer mode" using the toggle in the top right corner.
-3. Click "Load unpacked" and select the `dist` folder in the project directory.
+3. Click "Load unpacked" and select the `build` folder in the project directory.

 ### Other Browsers